docutils/docutils/docutils/docs/ref/doctree.rst

 Attribute type: `%number`_.
 Default value: none (implies 1).

-The ``start`` attribute is used in the `\<enumerated_list>`_ element to store the ordinal value of the first item in the list, in decimal.
+The ``start`` attribute is used in the `\<enumerated_list>`_ element to store the ordinal value of the first item in the list, in decimal notation.

 For lists beginning at value 1 ("1", "a", "A", "i", or "I"), this attribute may be omitted.